88-degrees/Book-of-Changes/appendix01s2.md

 1. (We find) the weak (line), as it finds the opportunity, ascending upwards.

-2. We have (the attribute) of flexibility and that of obedience; we have the strong line (below) and its proper correlate above:--these things indicate that there will be 'great progress and success.'
+2. We have (the attribute) of flexibility and that of obedience; we have the strong line (below) and its proper correlate above: -- these things indicate that there will be 'great progress and success.'

+###### p.
+252

 3. 'Seeking (by the qualities implied in Shăng) to meet with the great man, its subject need have no anxiety:'--there will be ground for congratulation.